sherzader/GameOfLife/README.md

 3. Compile the java program `$javac GameOfLife.java`
 4. Run the program `$java GameOfLife`

 ###The simulation is a two-dimensional grid of cells.
-Each cell can either be alive or dead.
+Each cell can either be alive or dead, which update on each tick.

 ###Every second, the grid is updated based on the following Rules:
 1. Any live cell with fewer than two live neighbors dies, as if caused by under-population.